DeepeshKhubchandani/innovaccer_assignment_2019/README.md

 ![homepage](https://user-images.githubusercontent.com/33034833/69918426-ca9b1600-1497-11ea-9e68-004b7b945ed7.PNG)

 ### Host Registration
 A workplace can have more than one host.
 All the hosts would register as shown below.
 When the visitor will try to Check-IN, he/she needs to choose the host that they need to meet.
+All the fields are mandatory.
+If the deatils are valid, host will be generated otherwise it will shown an error.
+For example, if the '@' is not present in the email then it will display an error for it.

 ![hostpage](https://user-images.githubusercontent.com/33034833/69918429-cf5fca00-1497-11ea-86ef-1aa8e93ebfd1.PNG)

 ### Visitor Check In
 As the visitor opens the application, home page appears as shown below.
 The visitor can then go to the Check-IN option for his entry and can do so by filling the details in the form.
-All the details are mandatory and if all the details are valid, the form is submitted and the host is informed about the check in through sms and email.
+All the details are mandatory and if all the details are valid, the form is submitted and the host is informed about the check in through SMS and email.
+Here also the errors will be displayed accordingly.
+Moreover, if there is anything wrong in the email of the host then it will show an error "Host not found".

 ![checkinpage](https://user-images.githubusercontent.com/33034833/69918431-d4bd1480-1497-11ea-8934-8a85ad8196df.PNG)